-- Demonstrate knowledge of the important concepts of the Western Civilizations' contributions to our society.
-(General Education Objectives #2 and #5) - Be able to outline the basic historical facts concerning the development of Western Civilization.
+- o demonstrate knowledge of the important concepts of the Western Civilizations' contributions to our society.
+(General Education Objectives #2 and #5) - o be able to outline the basic historical facts concerning the development of Western Civilization.
 (General Education Objective #8)